 Q: WHAT STRATEGY WILL THE DEFENSE USE?

 A: Defense lawyers for Edwards have hammered the credibility of Young, the prosecution's main cooperating witness, showing he fabricated parts of his 2010 tell-all book about the affair and that he siphoned off much of the secret money to build his family's dream home.
-Edwards' lawyers are also arguing that even the Federal Election Commission concluded that the money from the two wealthy donors wasn't a campaign contribution and therefore didn't violate any laws.
-Edwards' eldest daughter, Cate Edwards, 30, was expected to take that stand Tuesday in her father's defense.
+Edwards' lawyers will also call former members of the Federal Election Commission to testify that the scheme to hide the mistress didn't actually violate campaign finance laws.
 It's unknown whether Edwards, a former trial lawyer, will take the stand in his own defense.

 Q: WHAT HAVE BEEN SOME OF THE MOST DRAMATIC MOMENTS SO FAR?

 A: During emotional testimony that saw Edwards' 30-year-old daughter flee the courtroom in tears, former campaign advisor Christina Reynolds recounted an October 2007 fight at a Raleigh airport where an enraged Elizabeth Edwards confronted her husband about his affair, ripping open her shirt and baring her chest.